emmasarge/emptypantry/README.md

  * Navbar dropdown not collapsing cleanly for mobile and tablet settings, the links were floating in the content.
 Redid the navbar with bootstrap and Chrome Dev Tools.
 * Landing page was not extending fully on tablets so i changed the image to be a background image for the body in css instead, i had originally included a footer for the landing page which the gap initially helped but the footer wasn't necessary and took away from the effect of creating an environment for the user.
 * Tried using Spoonacular API for a while, I struggled with this.
 I also was trying to use it without using my credit card because it is a freemium API and I didn't feel too confident about that at the point of time, in case anything went wrong.
 I considered using RecipePuppy API but it was too messy in the way it presents itself.
  * Recipes from the API were coming out really long and not separated.
-Tried making modal it was hard to separate each recipe from the search response so I made a toggle bar.
+Tried making modal it was hard to separate each recipe from the search response so I made a toggle bar with help from [mozilla](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/summary).
  * Email page was not notifying the user they sent the email so they thought it wasn't sent and kept pushing the send button so I recieved many repeat emails.
 I fixed this with adding a prompt via the send button and text box.
-* The images in the carousel were not showing in the pushed version and I realised I labeled their source file wrong, I fixed this from using Chrome developer tools
+* The images in the carousel were not showing in the pushed version and I realised I labeled their source file wrong, I fixed this from using Chrome developer tools.
 * When checking the code, validating CSS, JavaScript and HTML, i had some missing semi-colons and the comments were a little messy.
 * I had a few bugs with meal API.
 I didn't take note of these very well because I was so focused on trying to solve them.
 * Favicon was not showing-had to edit how the file was named in the code.
 Now the Favicon is visible.
  * Had issues with the enter button on the homepage.
 Initially I played with margin, and padding to try and center the button, I ended up finding bootstrap to be most effective.
+ * The landing page image was too big and I couldn't figure out why it was needing to be scrolled for figurative empty space, I fixed this with removing a 1220px style height of the container
+ * Had issues with the innerHTML response in recipe-sub of recipe page in the javascript, I had a misspelling.
+The issue was that i would search apple and the text would say "here are your recipe results for apple" and then i would search for chicken but the text would remain as apple.
+ * Contact page would validate any text for email because I accidentally had input type as text, changed this to email.
+ * Input bar and search button are not aligned.
+Fixed this by making a grid from [stackoverflow](https://stackoverflow.com/questions/6726135/css-exact-same-height-and-alignment-of-button-and-input-text-box/8911271)
+* When testing my site for CSS, the validator found issues with bootstrap on all four pages [here](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Femmasarge.github.io%2Femptypantry%2Fcontact.html&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)

 ### Deployment